 She’s usually drawn with olive skin and purple eyes, but sometimes she has a lighter skin tone and brown eyes.
 Maybe there are magic cosmetics in her bag ?

 A perky young woman who wishes to be cool and impressive and to matter, but doesn’t really have an idea of how to achieve that.
 She could certainly benefit from some guidance.
 So it’s a good thing she met Hellcat heh ?

 She enjoyed hanging out with Patsy’s friends, and is presumably still socialising with them.

-Early on she assumed that the ability to produce any object made her really tough.
-She now seems to have a more realistic assessment of her power, but remains overconfident.
+Early on she assumed that the ability to produce mostly mundane objects made her really tough.
+She now seems to have a more realistic assessment of her “power”, but remains overconfident.

 |Init: 011||HP: 010|